gromacs/gromacs/docs/user-guide/mdrun-features.rst

 main advantage is that it is possible to use very complex lipid bilayers with a number of different components that have been relaxed for a long time in a previous simulation.
-In theory that could be accomplished with a procedure similar to genbox, but since lipids are much larger than water molecules it will lead to a large vacuum layer between the protein and membrane if we remove all molecules where any atom is overlapping.
+In theory that could be accomplished with a procedure similar to :ref:`gmx solvate`, but since lipids are much larger than water molecules it will lead to a large vacuum layer between the protein and membrane if we remove all molecules where any atom is overlapping.
 Instead, this module works by first artificially shrinking